 On March 21, 2017, ThinkProgress published Daniel Pantaleo's leaked disciplinary records, showing the officer had 14 complaints filed against him with the Civilian Complaint Review Board, four of which were substantiated.
 The substantiated allegations, according to the news site, included an abusive vehicle stop in 2011 and an abusive stop and frisk in 2012.

 The next day, March 22, Police Commissioner James O'Neill called the leak of the documents "improper."
-Larry Byrne, deputy commissioner for legal matters for the department, said the NYPD was working with the CCRB to identify who the person who leaked the records was.
+Larry Byrne, deputy commissioner for legal matters for the department, said the NYPD was working with the CCRB to identify who leaked the documents.

 "The leak was totally improper, was illegal, it needs to be investigated," Byrne said.

 The leaked documents bypassed an ongoing legal battle concerning police records.
 In 2015, the Legal Aid Society filed a lawsuit seeking access to those records under the state's Freedom of Information Law, the New York Times reported.
-A Manhattan judge ordered the release of Pantaleo's summery of misconduct findings, but the city appealed the decision and the dispute is still ongoing.
+A Manhattan judge ordered the release of Pantaleo's summery of misconduct findings, but the city appealed the decision and an appeals court ruled in March that the documents could not be released, the Daily News reported.

 The former Staten Island district attorney moved on from his post in May 2015 when he was elected to Congress following a special election.
 He took over Michael Grimm’s seat after Grimm was forced to resign following a federal investigation into his campaign finances and businesses.
 Grimm was later sentenced to eight months in prison for felony tax evasion.